Integrating your own MCP client

 ### Notion MCP OAuth specifics

-Notion's remote MCP server implementation uses
+Notion's remote MCP server is built on

 [Cloudflare's `workers-oauth-provider` package](https://github.com/cloudflare/workers-oauth-provider).